tmcdo13/ISDS3105_fall18/lectures/lesson07_introDplyr/README.md

 `dplyr` is a package within the `tidyverse` designed for data
 manipulation: transforming, selecting, grouping and summarizing variables.
-The philosphy of `dplyr` is to offer a more intuitive syntax than base R. Additionally, it allows to translate R code into SQL queries, which means we can query remote sources such as a MySQL database using R code.
+The philosphy of `dplyr` is to offer a more intuitive syntax than base R. Also, it makes easy to translate R/dplyr code into SQL queries, which means we can use dplyr to query remote sources such as a MySQL database.

 \#\#The pipe operator